flozz/rivalcfg/README.rst

 .. figure:: https://flozz.github.io/rivalcfg/_images/steelseries_mice.jpg
    :alt: SteelSeries Gaming Mice

-If you have any trouble running this software, please open an issue on Github:
+If you have any trouble running this software, please open an issue on GitHub:

 * https://github.com/flozz/rivalcfg/issues